Skip to main content

 Measurements of S-parameters

-To measure S-parameters, the preferred test equipment is a vector network analyzer (VNA).
-Each S-parameter (Sij) has a real magnitude and a phase in the complex part.
 These are defined as the ratio of the sine wave voltage leaving a port to the sine wave voltage entering the port.

 Sout-in = Sij = Vout / Vin

-In electrical circuits, a port includes a pair of terminals connecting an electrical circuit or network to an external device or a circuit.
 The external device will act as a point of entry or exit for electrical energy.
-Ports have to satisfy the condition that currents flowing into the two nodes need to be equal and in opposite directions.
+Ports must satisfy the condition that currents flowing into the two nodes must be equal and in opposite directions.

 one-port-two-terminal-network.jpg